Conditions and diseases

 The diagnosis is made based on what the physician observes during the consultation.

-The most important part of the treatment is the detection and removal of the pressure and/or overload.
 We also recommend that excessive calluses be removed in good time.
 Patients can contact our medical pedicure staff for this.
 A softening ointment can be used before a pedicure treatment.

 The dermatologist will also look at whether it is really a callus.
 It can be difficult to distinguish a callus from warts at first sight.